Improved New Device Behavior Detection

 To learn how to generate a unique identifier, see Device fingerprint best practices.

-The same browser fingerprint may be sent from multiple devices.
-The browser fingerprint may change over time.
+The browser fingerprint may change over time as the same browser fingerprint may be sent from multiple devices.